-Encourage larger retail units (400 sq.m and above) within the primary retail retail frontage shopping precinct, particularly within any extension of the Selborne Walk Shopping Centre.
-In addition, to further support the development of larger units the combination of units will be supported whilst the sub-division of larger units will be resisted within the shopping precinct.
+Encourage larger retail units (400 sq.m and above) within the 'shopping precinct', particularly within any extension of the Selborne Walk Shopping Centre.
+In addition, to further support the development of larger units the combination of units will be supported whilst the sub-division of larger units will be resisted within the 'shopping precinct'.